-How do I claim from Medisave-Approved Integrated Shield Plan?
+2. How do I claim from Medisave-Approved Integrated Shield Plan?

 You may contact your insurer prior to your admission to clarify if your IP can cover you for private hospitalisation.
 At the point of admission, our Business Office staff can also assist you in checking whether you have an IP after getting your authorisation on the Medical Claims Authorisation Form (MCAF).

-If I have an IP, do I need to make any upfront payment for my Hospitalisation?
+3. If I have an IP, do I need to make any upfront payment for my Hospitalisation?

-In the event of extended length of stay, we can also help to apply for additional eLOG (applicable to certain insurers only)*.
+We can also help to apply for additional eLOG (applicable to certain insurers only)*.
 Similarly, no top-up deposit is required if the additional eLOG amount is sufficient to cover the revised estimated bill size.

 * Approvals for eLOG/additional eLOG are subject to patients’ policies and insurers’ terms and conditions.
 There is generally a maximum limit for eLOG, and the amount varies across different insurers.

-Can I check whether I am entitled to eLOG and the guaranteed amount before the actual day of admission?
+4. Can I check whether I am entitled to eLOG and the guaranteed amount before the actual day of admission?

-What can I do if my request for eLOG is declined?
+5. What can I do if my request for eLOG is declined?

-How do I claim from my IP?
+6. How do I claim from my IP?

 * For inpatients, a minimum stay of 8 hours is required for claims to be e-filed

-How do I know whether I have a refund or balance outstanding after my discharge?
+7. How do I know whether I have a refund or balance outstanding after my discharge?

-After claiming from my IP, can I still claim from my company insurance?
+8. After claiming from my IP, can I still claim from my company insurance?

-Is the issuance of the eLOG an admission of any claim liability and / or claim approval by my insurer?
+9. Is the issuance of the eLOG an admission of any claim liability and / or claim approval by my insurer?

 Issuance of eLOG does not mean that your insurer has approved the claim.
-The final payout is subject to their review and assessment when the Hospital e-files the claim after your discharge.
+The final payout is subject to their review and assessment when the Hospital submits the claim after your discharge.
 The actual payout may deviate from the eLOG amount issued during your stay.
 You may wish to approach your insurer for their professional advice pertaining to your policies and claim payout.

-Who can I contact for further information pertaining to my policy?
+10. Who can I contact for further information pertaining to my policy?

-As policy details are confidential to policy holders, the Hospital is unable to obtain detailed information from your insurer pertaining to your policy.
 You may contact your insurer directly for their advice should you need further information pertaining to your policy or coverage.